Delboy/DryDrops/README.md

 - #### Payment
     - Underneath the delivery details is the card payment box which is run by [Stripe](https://dashboard.stripe.com/login).
-    - Only numbers can be entered card payment box and incorrect card numbers will automatically show an invalid card number error.
+    - Only numbers can be entered into the card payment box.
+Incorrect card numbers will automatically show an invalid card number error.
     - The site can be tested by using the dummy card number 4242 4242 4242 4242 with the expiry date 04/24 and the CVC code 242.
     - At the end of the section is a button to complete the order or to return back to the bag.
 There is also a warning message informing the user of how much their card is about to be charged.